**Make sure to see the video at the end of this article for over 100 pink decorating inspirational images.

 If you prefer silver, you can have a silver lamp, silver bowl, and a small silver statue.

-One of the ways adult rooms differ from little girl rooms is the personalization.
+One of the ways adult rooms differ from little girl rooms is the personalization because young people's stuff tends to be all new.

 Don't make your pink room look like a boring furniture catalog - make it uniquely yours!